MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="crend"></a> `crend`

-Returns a `const` iterator that addresses the location succeeding the last element in a reversed deque.
+Returns a `const` iterator that addresses the location succeeding the last element in a reversed `deque`.

 ```cpp
 const_reverse_iterator crend() const;